oskitone/scout/assembly_guide/docs/final-assembly.md

 - Any problems encountered with the instructions?
 - Is there anything you'd change about the Scout itself?

 I act and rely on customers' feedback to make future kits even better.
+Even just knowing that you got it done successfully is valuable feedback, so I do want to hear from you.
 Thank you so much!

+### Further reading

+For the curious, I've written [a blog post where you can read more about the Scout's development and history](https://blog.tommy.sh/posts/scout/).

+Each Oskitone product gets it's own blog post, so dig around in there and see if there's anything else you find interesting.

+### Hacking

+When you're done with the hardware, the obvious next step is to play with [the software](hacking)...